AbsolutePS/AbsoluteAPI/README.md

                     Token = "TOKEN",
                     Secret = "SECRET"
                 };

 Finally, create the AbsoluteAPI object:

     var api = new AbsoluteAPI(configuration, token);

+#### Configuration in Production
+For production, we strongly recommend using a secret store to maintain the Token and Secret values.

+You can (and should) use a configuration file tracked with the project called "appsettings.json" (by .Net convention) that stores the configuration settings.
+This configuration file owns the coupling between the service using this library and the Absolute API configuration (DefaultDomain, ApiVersion, Region, and Service).

+    var token = new AbsoluteAPIToken()
+    {
+        Name = "Production Token",
+        // Alternatively from Environment Variables, get these values from another secret store, e.g. Vault Token = Environment.GetEnvironmentVariable(“AbsoluteApiToken”),
+        Secret = Environment.GetEnvironmentVariable(“AbsoluteApiSecret”),
+    };

+    var configuration = new AbsoluteAPIConfiguration().FromFile(".\\appsettings.json");

+    var api = new AbsoluteAPI(configuration, token);

+    // use api object as usual

 ### Request Configuration
 The RequestConfiguration class is a convenient way to configure requests and utilizies a fluent API to allow you to quickly modify request configuration without creating many objects of the same type.